fcsonline/tmux-thumbs/README.md

 #### Colors

-This is the list of available colors:
+This is the list of predefined colors:

 - black
 - red